Jobst Lab

 Principal investigator (kjobst@mun.ca)

-Karl Jobst is an assistant professor in the Department of Chemistry at Memorial University.
+Karl Jobst is an associate professor in the Department of Chemistry at Memorial University.
 His research interests focus on analytical and environmental chemistry.
 He teaches general chemistry (Chem 1050) and analytical method development (Chem 4156/6156).

 Xiaolei Li